isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq.md

 #### **18. I have checked the list of permitted services against my primary SSIC code and I am sure I am allowed to resume operations from 2 Jun 2020.
 Why is my business resumption status not reflected as “permitted”?**
 If your primary SSIC code falls into the list of permitted services and you have not changed your primary SSIC code recently, please write to <a href = "mailto: covid_gobusiness@mti.gov.sg">covid_gobusiness@mti.gov.sg</a> for assistance.

+## **<ins>Implementing safe management measures</ins>**

+#### **19. How do I start preparing my company for the Safe Management requirements?**
+The tripartite partners have issued new requirements for employers on the Safe Management measures required of employers allowed to resume their operations after the enhanced circuit breaker period.
+Details on the Safe Management measures can be found at <a href="https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures">https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures</a>.

+These measures will help provide a safe working environment and minimise risks of further outbreaks of COVID-19.
+Employers should implement these Safe Management measures in a sustainable manner before resuming operations and be prepared to undertake them for as long as necessary.

+If these Safe Management measures are not well implemented, tighter measures that affect our economy and livelihoods may have to be reintroduced.
+To prevent this, action will be taken against errant employers, including the cessation of operations.

+#### **20. If I am unable to implement all the safe management measures in time.
+Will I still be allowed to resume operations?**
+No. Companies must ensure that all safe management measures are in place before they resume operations.

+The Government takes a serious view of any infringement of safe distancing measures and will not hesitate to take actions against non-compliant businesses.

+Under the COVID-19 (Temporary Measures) Act, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
+Subsequent offences may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.

+#### **21. I am having difficulties implementing the safe management measures.
+Who can I seek help from?**
+For enquires on implementing safe management measures at the workplace, please contact <a href="https://go.gov.sg/momcontact">MOM</a> and <a href="https://go.gov.sg/mohfeedback">MOH</a>.

+#### **22. What are the penalties for non-compliant companies that flout the suspension of activities at workplace premises and safe distancing measures?**
+The Government takes a serious view of any infringement of safe distancing measures and will not hesitate to take actions against non-compliant businesses.

+Under the COVID-19 (Temporary Measures) Act, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
+Subsequent offences may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.

+#### **23. Will all my staff be allowed to return to office once I resume operations?
+Do we still need to have split teaming?**
+Employers must put in place safe management measures before resuming workplace activities, in order to provide a safe working environment and prevent transmission at the workplace.

+Employers should ensure that employees whose functions can be done remotely (e.g. by telecommuting) continue to do so.
+Employees should only come into the office when demonstrably necessary, e.g. to access specialised systems/equipment that cannot be accessed from home or to complete a transaction that is legally required to be completed in person and on-site.
+All employers and employees must also adhere to the Safe Management Measures <a href="/safemanagement/general/">here</a> at all times.

+If telecommuting is not possible, employers should split their employees into teams.
+There should be no cross-deployment/interaction between employees in different teams or worksites, even outside of work.

+Strict checks will be conducted, and businesses that do not provide a safe workplace for our workers will be asked to close their workplace again.

+#### **24. Do my staff need to carry any documentation to verify that they can return to office?**
+No. Staff who are returning to their workplaces are not required to carry any documentation.

+## **<ins>Sector Specific</ins>**

+#### **25. Can insurance agents physically meet clients from 2 June onwards?**
+Insurance agents are not permitted to have face-to-face meetings with clients, except where clients’ physical presence is legally required to complete transactions.
+In such situations, the meeting must take place in the office of the insurer.

+#### **26. Are property agents allowed to meet and bring clients to view properties from 2 June onwards?**
+Property agents are not permitted to have face-to-face meetings with clients, except where clients’ physical presence is legally required to complete transactions.
+In such situations, the meeting must take place in the office of the real estate company.
+Property viewings are not permitted to be conducted in person.
+They may be conducted through electronic means.

+#### **27. Are car showrooms allowed to re-open from 2 June?**
+Car showrooms will not be allowed to resume operations from 2 June 2020.

+#### **28. Are bubble tea shops allowed to re-open from 2 June?**
+Shops selling predominantly beverages have to remain closed.

+#### **29. Is in-person home tuition allowed from 2 June?**
+In-person home tuition services are not allowed.
+Tutors and students can continue with lessons online.

+#### **30. Are home cleaning services allowed from 2 June?**
+Household cleaning services will continue to be suspended during this period.

+#### **31. Can maid agencies re-open from 2 June?**
+No. Maid agencies are not permitted to open their physical outlets until further notice.
+They can continue to operate remotely through electronic means.

+#### **32. Will shops selling health products like vitamins/supplements be allowed to open from 2 June?**
+No. To manage the risks of transmission, most retail outlets, including those selling health supplements, will have to remain closed until further notice.
+They may continue to sell their products online and fulfil the orders through delivery.

+#### **33. Will commercial visa application centres re-open from 2 June?**
+Commercial visa application centres are not permitted to operate their physical outlets.
+They can continue to operate remotely through electronic means.

+#### **34. Will foot reflexology services be allowed to resume from 2 June?**
+No, foot reflexology services will not be allowed to resume operations from 2 June.
+More details will be announced later.

+#### **35. Are beauty services such as facial, threading, manicures, pedicures etc allowed to resume from 2 June?**
+No, beauty services are not allowed to resume operations from 2 June.
+Physical retail stores and services that could lead to social mixing or close contact between individuals have to remain closed until further notice.

+#### **36. Given that in-person marriage solemnisations are allowed to take place in Phase 1, are wedding- related services such as bridal studios, wedding photography, videography and make-up services, allowed to resume as well?**
+No. Wedding-related services are not allowed to resume operations in Phase 1 until further notice.
+They may continue to sell their products online and fulfil the orders through delivery.

+#### **37. Are companies which are resuming operations in Phase 1 required to ensure that their employees work from home?**
+The default mode of working for all companies (including for companies resuming operations in Phases 1 and 2) should be telecommuting.
+This is to reduce physical interactions in the workplace in order to minimise spread of COVID-19.
+Please refer to para 4(a) of MOH’s <a href="https://go.gov.sg/mompressrelease">press release</a> for more details.

+To this end, all employers should provide the facilities necessary and direct every worker to work from home, as far as reasonably practicable.
+All employees who have been working from home so far should continue to do so, even as operations in their companies resume.

+MOM’s Safe Management Measures requirements at the workplace, which include ensuring that employees telecommute where possible, can be found <a href="https://go.gov.sg/mommeasures">here</a>.
+There is also a list of resources such as technology solutions and grants available to assist companies <a href="https://go.gov.sg/mommeasurespdf">here</a>.

+Checks will be conducted.
+Businesses whose employers do not provide a safe workplace, ensure employees work from home where possible, or whose workers do not adhere to safe management measures, may have to close their workplaces.

+#### **38. Can I fix an appointment to repair my leaking air conditioner?
+What safe distancing measures must all repair personnel abide by?**
+You may fix an appointment to repair your air conditioner.
+The repair of consumer electronics, IT peripherals, and household appliances is allowed to continue during the circuit breaker period.
+Air con servicing will also be allowed to resume from 2 June onwards.

+All repair personnel must comply with stringent hygiene and safe distancing practices.
+These include wearing a mask, minimising physical contact and interaction, and maintaining a safe distance as much as possible.
+The number of personnel should also be kept to a minimum and they must leave the premises once the job is completed.